nesterrovv/embedded-systems/online-course/exercises/week-1/README.md

 ## Content of the test:

 Question #1.
-What is the definition of VS?
+What is the definition of embedded system?

 Question #2.
 Specify a utility graph for soft real-time systems?